dotnet/dotnet-docker/README.runtime-deps.md

 # About This Image

 This image contains the native dependencies needed by .NET Core.
 It does not include .NET Core.
 It is for [self-contained](https://docs.microsoft.com/dotnet/articles/core/deploying/index) applications.
-This repository is limited to .NET Core 2.1 and 3.1.
-For .NET 5.0 and higher, see [dotnet/nightly/runtime-deps](https://hub.docker.com/_/microsoft-dotnet-nightly-runtime-deps/) for those versions.

 Watch [dotnet/announcements](https://github.com/dotnet/announcements/labels/Docker) for Docker-related .NET announcements.